xmengkinaxis/CPP/System Design Interview Checklist.md

   - A **failure** is the visible manifestation of a system not performing as expected due to one or more faults.
   - An **error** is a human action or decision that can introduce faults or lead to failures in the system.
   - fault (invisible) with/without error (human action) => failure (visible)
+  - any uploaded data like photo or video should never be lost
 - **achieve** such resilience with a cost in order to eliminate every single point of failure (vulnerable), data lost, authentication(???)
   - client:
     - use local storage, and resend after reconnect